der-den/vc_hunter/README.md

 # vc_hunter
 vc_hunter is a search tool for veracrypt (truecrypt) containers that can be used to find encrypted Veracrypt or TrueCrypt containers on the system.

-vc_hunter scans a select folder or partition on the computer for the following attributes that are part of every V/C-Crypt file:
+vc_hunter scans a select folder on the computer for the following attributes that are part of every V/T-Crypt file:

 - The suspect file size modulo 512 must equal zero.
 - The suspect file contents has a high entropy.